ucd-plse/eesi-llm/ErrorSpecifications/README.md

 `bazel_python` `README`.
 If you do not use `bazel-4.1.0`, installing `bazel_python` will likely not work.
 We have also included a `bazel_python.tar.gz` file with the compressed version.

-#### OpenAI API Token

-You must have an OpenAI API token to use the interleaved analysis.
-You can get one by visiting their [website](https://www.platform.openai.com/api-keys).
-You then must set the environment variable `OPENAI_API_KEY` to the token that you have generated.
-If you have not set this up properly, then the GPT service introduced later will not start properly.

 ### Initial Setup